Submissions

 Fiction: Short stories should be no more than 2,500 words.

-Poetry: Submit up to five poems, each no longer than one single-spaced page.
+Poetry: Submit up to three poems, each no longer than one single-spaced page.
 Please submit each poem on a separate page.
 Do not include graphics or special formatting.

 Essays: No longer than 3,000 words.